 - Documentation showing that the primary packaging is recyclable: List the used materials in Appendix 4 (Declaration from the manufacturer of the packaging) and define how the component should be recycled.
 For plastic packaging fulfilling requirements O20 and/or O21 is sufficient to document this part of O19 about recyclability. - Packaging specifications (box/bottle/container, labels, and closures) or certificate showing the material used and whether it contains PCR material.
 Appendix 4 Declaration from the manufacturer of the packaging can be used as part of the documentation.
 Nordic Ecolabelling's calculation sheet can be used to summarize the used materials by license holder.

-O20 A - Design for recycling of packaging (except plastic pouches and cardboard packaging for liquid products)
+O20 A - Design for recycling of rigid plastic packaging and cardboard packaging (except cardboard packaging for liquid products)

 Packaging should have a design that enables material recovery.
 This means that: